xushidanggroup/xushidanggroup.github.io/content/authors/YJ/_index.md

   - Grad Students
 ---

-Chenchen Li is a PhD student in Biomedical Engineering at Xu group , having joined in 2023.
-Her research focuses on enhancing machine learning's capability in guiding and predicting organic reactions, as well as facilitating selective modifications of compounds such as amino acids. she holds a profound interest in exploring how AI can expedite experimental procedures.
+Yujian is a Master in Biomedical Engineering at the Xu Group, having joined in 2023.
+Currently, he has a keen interest in the design of algorithms for AIGC (VAE\Diffusion model), representation learning (CNN\GNN\Trans) and their applications in image recognition, property molecule generation and protein-drug interactions.